Multi-qubit Randomized Benchmarking Using Few Samples: Methods

 Note that this set depends on the unitary $U$.
 In \cite{emerson2005convergence} it was shown that the distribution of the product of $m$ unitaries sampled uniformly at random from a set of unitaries converges to the Haar measure (uniform measure) on the unitary group in the limit of large $m$ as long as this set contains a \emph{universal} set of gates.
 Note that this convergence phenomenon is independent of the initial set~\footnote{This is similar to how the limiting distribution of a random walk is independent of the initial step-size}.

 Note now that as long as the unitary $U$ is not a Clifford gate the set $\md{G}_U$ will contain a universal gateset~\cite{Chuang1997}.
-This means that the distribution from which $V_m$ is sampled will converge to the Haar measure in limit of long the long sequence length.
+This means that the distribution from which $V_m$ is sampled will converge to the Haar measure in limit of long sequence length (the extra $U\ct$ factor gets absorbed into the Haar measure).
 This will happen independently of the unitary $U$ (as long as $U$ is not Clifford).
 From this we can conclude that the variance of randomized benchmarking with unitary noise must, in the limit of long sequences, converge to the variance of the randomized benchmarking expectation value over the Haar measure independently of what the original unitary noise process is.
+Note again that the above argument is independent of whether RB is performed using a state difference input or a state input.